MethodsAndPractices/vsteam/.docs/Set-VSTeamProcessBehavior.md

 ---- ----            -------------- --------                        -----  -----------
 50   Change Requests                System.PortfolioBacklogBehavior 0000ff
 ```
 Changes a portfolio backlog in the scrum5 processs template (note that the built-in templates, like "Scrum" cannot be changed, only user-defined ones - like scrum5 in this case - can have new backlogs).

 ## PARAMETERS

 ### -Color

 Sets the the icon color for the backlog.
-The input value can be the name of a color name like "Red" or "Aqua" or a hex value for red, green and blue parts.
+The input value can be the name of a color like "Red" or "Aqua" or a hex value for red, green and blue parts.
 Color names should tab complete.
-If no Color is provided, mid gray is used.
+If no color is provided, mid gray is used.

 ```yaml
 Type: Object